Top 5 Myths

 3. VPN is for network security and Internet freedom

-If you decided to use VPN, choose VPN vendor you're going to trust.
+If you decided to use VPN, choose a VPN vendor you're going to trust.
 Think twice.
 Be careful.

 Whom would you trust?
 Are you sure that a VPN vendor doesn't sell data collected about you to any third parties?
 Who is the owner of a concrete VPN?

-Check information about supposed VPN provider in the article "Free VPN Apps: Chinese Ownership, Secretive Companies & Weak Privacy".
+Check information about the supposed VPN provider in the article "Free VPN Apps: Chinese Ownership, Secretive Companies & Weak Privacy".